John S. Greenspan

-John S. Greenspan (born 7 January 1938, in London), is an academic dentist/scientist and university administrator.
-His degrees and diplomas include BSc, BDS, PhD, FRCPath, FDSRCS (Eng).
-He is the Director-Emeritus of the AIDS Research Institute at the University of California, San Francisco (UCSF).
+John S. Greenspan (January 7, 1938 – March 31, 2023) was an academic dentist/scientist and university administrator.
+His degrees and diplomas include BSc, BDS, Ph.D., FRCPath, FDSRCS (Eng).
+He was the Director-Emeritus of the AIDS Research Institute at the University of California, San Francisco (UCSF).
 He was also the founding Director of the UCSF AIDS Specimen Bank (1982-2017) and of the UCSF Oral AIDS Center (1986–2005).

 Early life and education

-Greenspan is a Distinguished Professor-Emeritus of Oral Pathology in the Department of Orofacial Sciences and he is also the former Associate Dean for Global Oral Health and for Research and Graduate Education in the School of Dentistry as well as of Pathology in the School of Medicine at UCSF.
-He is a Fellow of King's College, London.
-He has been a faculty member at UCSF since 1976.
+Greenspan was a Distinguished Professor-Emeritus of Oral Pathology in the Department of Orofacial Sciences and he was also the former Associate Dean for Global Oral Health and for Research and Graduate Education in the School of Dentistry as well as of Pathology in the School of Medicine at UCSF.
+He was a Fellow of King's College, London.
+He was a faculty member at UCSF since 1976.
 His early education was at the Royal Liberty School, Romford, Essex and at Hendon County School, Hendon, Middlesex, England.
 His university education was at the Royal Dental Hospital School of Dental Surgery (BDS), Royal School Free Hospital School of Medicine where he earned a BSc First in Anatomy, the Royal Postgraduate Medical School with AGE Pearse (PhD) and St George's Hospital School of Medicine (M then FRCPath), all schools of the University of London.